 - Some hay can be used for macropods and wombats, Teff or grassy are the best options.
 Do not use hay in bushland where it poses a high risk of introducing serious weeds.

-- Chopped fruit can be put in a bucket and hoisted as far as possible up a tree with a rope.
+- Chopped fruit can be put in a bucket and hoisted as high up a tree as possible with a rope.

 - What can be offered to one animal in small amounts may be harmful to another and could result in debilitating disease or even death.

-- Remove uneaten food and clean all food containers daily to prevent the spread of disease and attracting unwanted pests.
+- Remove uneaten food and clean all food containers daily to prevent the spread of disease and attract unwanted pests.